datastax/kaap/README.md

 - **Lifecycle Management**: The operator takes care of common Pulsar cluster lifecycle tasks, such as cluster creation, upgrade, configuration updates, and graceful shutdowns.

-- **Integration with Kubernetes Ecosystem**: The Apache Pulsar Kubernetes Operator seamlessly integrates with other Kubernetes-native tools and features, such as Kubernetes RBAC, Prometheus, and Grafana, enabling a cohesive and comprehensive ecosystem for managing Pulsar clusters.
+- **Integration with Kubernetes Ecosystem**: it seamlessly integrates with other Kubernetes-native tools and features, such as Kubernetes RBAC, Prometheus, and Grafana, enabling a cohesive and comprehensive ecosystem for managing Pulsar clusters.

 Whether you are a developer looking to leverage the power of Apache Pulsar in your Kubernetes environment or an operator seeking to streamline the management of Pulsar clusters, the KAAP Operator provides a robust and user-friendly solution.
 In this documentation, we will explore the installation, configuration, and usage of the operator, empowering you to harness the full potential of Apache Pulsar within your Kubernetes deployments.